Why Developers Are Moving to Docker Hardened Images (DHI)?

 Think of regular container images as a house with unlocked doors and windows.
 Sure, you can lock them yourself.
 But what if they came pre-secured from the factory?
 That's Docker Hardened Images.

 Traditional community images are bloated.
 They include shells.
 Package managers.
 Utilities you never use.
 These extras are convenient.
 But they're also tools attackers can use against you.
 DHI strips all that away.
 It's called a "distroless" approach.
 You get only what your application needs to run.
 Nothing more.The result?
-Up to 95% fewer security vulnerabilities compared to standard images.
+Up to 95% smaller (distroless approach) and secure defaults without ever compromising transparency or trust.

 Built on Trust, Not Opacity